Sender ReputationEmail DeliverabilityCold EmailSPF DKIM DMARCList HygieneWarmupOutreach Analytics

 • Regularly remove inactive email addresses.
 An inactive email address is like a home without a owner.
 No matter how good the delivery is, there will be no one to answer the door.

 • Set up SPF, DKIM, and DMARC to verify your identity and prevent emails from being marked as spam.
-Those complex-sounding acronyms are just authentication protocols – they tell ESPs that your email address is real.
-Outreach Magic can set up those protocols in less than 3 minutes.
-You should check us out.
+Those acronyms are authentication protocols that tell ESPs your mail is legitimate.
+Once authentication is in place, sync bounces and complaints via Outreach Magic so your agent can flag reputation issues early.

 • Avoid flooding recipients with so much email.
 That’s spammy behaviour and will hurt your reputation.
 Don’t go silent either.
 Establish a sending schedule.